STUDYING GROUPS

 Become a Member

-Join a community of practitioners and learners engaged in the ongoing study of groups and organizations, and stay connected to upcoming events and opportunities.
+Join a community engaged in the ongoing study of groups and organizations, and stay connected to upcoming events and opportunities.

 Join a Committee